 with momentum $\mathbf k=(0,0,k)$.
 With this assumption, metric perturbations can be classified according to their transformation properties under rotations in the $xy$-plane, whether they transform as vectors (shear channel), as tensors (tensor channel) or remain invariant (sound channel)~\cite{kovtun2005quasinormal}:

+with $\alpha,\beta=x,y$.
 These excitations are governed by Einstein equations to linear order in $h$.
-Since both Einstein equations and the black-brane state are invariant under rotations, the Einstein equations obeyed by each of these three sets of fluctuation componets decouple from each other, what makes it easy to evaluate them separately.
+Since Einstein equations and the black brane state are both invariant under rotations, the equations obeyed by each of these three sets of fluctuation components decouple from each other, making it easy to evaluate them separately.

 Each of the symmetry channels has its own contribution to the energy-momentum tensor correlation function.
-Similarly, in a conformal quantum field theory, the retarded two-point function of the energy-momentum tensor in a thermal rotation-invariant state is given by a sum of three independent components~\cite{kovtun2005quasinormal}
+In this way, in a conformal quantum field theory, the retarded two-point function of the energy-momentum tensor in a thermal rotation-invariant state is given by a sum of three independent components~\cite{kovtun2005quasinormal}

 with $S_{\mu\nu\alpha\beta},Q_{\mu\nu\alpha\beta},L_{\mu\nu\alpha\beta}$ appropriate orthogonal projectors providing three different Lorentz index structures and $G_1,G_2,G_3$ three scalar functions determining the shape of the correlator.
 Those Lorentz structures may be constructed in terms of the transverse and longitudinal parts of the projector~\eqref{eq:P-conserved-vectors}, defined as